jason-dawnbreaktech/w11-rightclick-w32/readme.md

 ### Restoring the Windows 11 context menu

-Love it or hate it, the new context menu in Windows 11 can be a bit polarizing.
+Love it, hate it, the new context menu in Windows 11 has been polarizing.
 Use the simple PowerShell scripts in this repository to restore the pre-W11 right click context menu.

 ## Functions